Campus Green Fund Process

 The Campus Green Fund, funded by the Associated Students, provides resources to further the Sustainability Initiative on campus with awards to students, staff, and faculty for projects that model environmentally, economically, and socially sustainable practices in the campus community.

-In fulfilling the Edmonds Community College Mission and Philosophy, the Sustainability Initiative strives to infuse sustainable practice throughout all aspects of the college's operation and facilitates preparation of our students and community for sustainable careers, citizenship and quality of life.
+In fulfilling the Edmonds College Mission and Philosophy, the Sustainability Initiative strives to infuse sustainable practice throughout all aspects of the college's operation and facilitates preparation of our students and community for sustainable careers, citizenship and quality of life.

 Campus Green Fund Committee Purpose Statement

 The Campus Green Fund Committee is responsible for awarding allocations of the fund through a grant awarding process.
 These allocations should further campus sustainability through investments based on the College’s mission and goals, sustainability initiative strategic planning, and with the following objectives:

 - Environmental Impact: Projects must reduce the College’s environmental impact and create a more sustainable campus.
 The Fund will prioritize projects with measurable impact on, but not limited to, the following: carbon emissions, energy use, transportation, water use, materials/waste, living systems and biodiversity, and pollutants and toxins.

 - Student Leadership and Involvement: Projects that demonstrate a substantial degree of student leadership or student involvement will be prioritized.

 - Education, Outreach, and Behavior Change: Projects must include educational and outreach components that help cultivate an aware and engaged campus community.